Inside Smarty - Adam Charlton

 What projects and accomplishments here at Smarty are you most proud of?

-"I wrote the original version of the Master Address File, our system for uniquely cataloging every address in the United States and information about those addresses.
+"I wrote the original version of the Master Address List, our system for uniquely cataloging every address in the United States and information about those addresses.
 It was a pretty sophisticated system, and I had to come up with a couple of new ways of thinking about addresses to get this system working, and I'll always be pretty proud of that.

 I've also won our company's Magic: The Gathering tournaments more than anyone else, which means a great deal to me because I'll always be able to hold those wins over Trey's head."